 Note: If you don't want to clone the data, it is as well possible.

 Multiple applications and databases in one project

-Let’s imagine that you need to have a backend API and a frontend website that work together.
+Let's imagine that you need to have a backend API and a frontend website that work together.
 These 2 apps belong to the same project.
-Meaning, they need to communicate with each other within the same environment.
-Obviously, this is natively possible with Qovery.
+Meaning they need to communicate with each other within the same environment.
+This is natively possible with Qovery.